 The Biotechnology and Biological Sciences Research Council (BBSRC), Engineering and Physical Science Research Council (EPSRC) and Medical Research Council (MRC) are establishing a £25M UK Regenerative Medicine Platform (UKRMP) to address the technical and scientific challenges associated with translating promising scientific discoveries in this area towards clinical impact.

-As part of the first stage in the establishment of the UKRMP, three interdisciplinary and complementary research Hubs have been established which together provide a world-leading programme to promote the development of regenerative therapies.
+As part of the first stage in the establishment of the UKRMP, four interdisciplinary and complementary research Hubs have been established which together provide a world-leading programme to promote the development of regenerative therapies.

 - Stem cell niche Hub – engineering and exploiting the niche